 Naturally, to see the mountain in person was on our bucket list and it had been ever since our first Toblerone as children.
 With that in mind, it was an easy decision to add Zermatt to the list of destinations in Switzerland on our European ski tour.
-Our arrival to the Swiss village was late in the evening, so when we opened our hotel room window and looked up to see the sun setting on the mountain peak it took our breath away.
+Our arrival to Zermatt Ski Resort was late in the evening, so when we opened our hotel room window and looked up to see the sun setting on the mountain peak, it took our breath away.

 In spite of traveling so much of the world, there are those moments that still make us go “whoa!”
-What made it all better is that we would spend the next three days snowboarding on the mountain base.
+What made it all better is that we would spend the next three days snowboarding and skiing at Zermatt Ski Resort.
 Along with being a picturesque mountain village, Zermatt is known to have one of the best ski resorts in the world.

 We spent three jam-packed days skiing in Zermatt and I can say with certainty that the area is one of the most jaw-dropping and extensive ski areas in the world.
 It’s not common to be intimidated by ski resorts, but the mountains here are huge and butterflies in the stomach are common for every skill level.